 ARE YOU A BUSINESS?

 Eurosender is the right choice for UK online stores that ship internationally after Brexit!
 Our vast network of logistics partners allows us to choose the right provider according to your needs.
 We will match your request and offer you a shipping solution for products or freight brokerage.
-Allow us to handle the shipping organisation on your behalf and register on our platform for extra transportation benefits and lower prices.
+Allow us to handle the shipping organisation on your behalf and register on our platform for extra transport benefits and lower prices.

 Set up a business account